mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 - signposting issues like a lighthouse or similar big thing on a rock - don't go there
 - imagining the lines of sight of the learner. try to remove large obstacles to potential anchour points.

 Of course this may make learners run into trouble if engaging outside of the harbour or in real situtations.

+Thus, whilst both of value, there is a potential tension between instrumental agency and transformative agency.
+In designing out tensions it reduces the capacity for participants to solve them both individually and collectively by .

 When designing with learner agency in mind.
 Soem of the following may help using this metaphor

 #### Summary

 The use of authentic tools and processes, while challenging for novices, can be facilitated by careful alignment of key design principles.

 <!-- The drama process aligns with particularly the use of a playful, fictional absent character called the Golem or Wizard that both young people and adults collude to keep real.  some of the aspects of the 5th Dimension project [@blunden2014seeking] [@blanton_effects_1997]   -->